 Program Directors have primary responsibility for programming the radio station.
-PD’s have authority over the allocation of airtime, format choices and the overall sound of the station.
+They have authority over the allocation of airtime, format choices and the overall sound of the station.

 In general, it is easy enough for the PD to attend to formatics of news and the ND to focus on the content.
 In most cases, the News Director will see to it that editorial considerations conform to the format considerations.
-For example, assigning brief reports for the newscasts and long reports for the magazine cut-aways.
+And the PD will see to it that time is made available for news according to the needs of users.

 In general, the ND and PD work together to see the news is presented in the best interests of the audience.